If you're in the marketing space, you'll eventually come across the term, "tracking pixel."

 <img src="/tracking" width="0" height="0">

-Common data that can be acquired from a tracking pixel When a visitor loads a website or email, information is passed from the user agent.
+Common data a tracking pixel acquires.
+When a visitor loads a website or email, information is passed from the user agent.
 A user agent has information about the visitor that can be valuable to marketers, such as:

 More data can be collected on mobile & tablet devices, such as if the visitor was browsing inside of an app and knowing specific manufacturer/name of the device used.

-Depending on if the pixel server has other user data collected by other means for example Facebook.
+It depends on if the pixel server has other user data collected by other means, for example, Facebook.
 The tracking pixel can identify the visitor and match any events taken or any extra data about the visitor to the rest of their data profile.
 This is powerful because it gives marketers access to targeting a visitor based on data points they otherwise wouldn't have access too.
 Some ad networks can use this data for behavioral retargeting, create visitor profiles & lookalike audiences.

 Almost every marketer, webmaster and business owner uses some sort of tracking pixel today.
 Regardless if you're simply tracking web visitors with a tool such as Google Analytics, or more advanced tracking with the intent of building audience profiles & using behavioral retargeting the use of a tracking pixel is required.